Aly-Ant0/Aly-Ant0/README.md

 # Questions:
 # What program that you use for drawings or animations?

-Ibis Paint X, Krita and Macromedia Flash 8 for FNF Sprites or something about this.
+Ibis Paint X, Krita and Macromedia Flash 8 for FNF Sprites or something.

 # Why your name is Aly-Ant?

 Its a long story.

+# What program languege that use?

+Haxe.